ROIMCK/NEPTUNE/README.md

 Build a Data Studio Dashboard that reports on Database Activities

-The DataEngineers@roimck.com group has the following IAM permissions to the mck-neptune project
+The DataEngineers@roimck.com group has the following IAM permissions to the roimck-neptune project
+  Viewer
   Cloud Functions Admin
   Pub/Sub Subscriber
   Create Service Accounts

-To deploy your cloud function - use a custom service account Create a Service Account to run your Cloud Function in the moonbank-neptune project
+To deploy your cloud function - use a custom service account Create a Service Account to run your Cloud Function in the roimck-neptune project
-  Grant the Service Account BigQuery Data Editor to the dataset in your Project
+  Grant the Service Account BigQuery Data Editor to the dataset in YOUR Project